 Outback Stores is a Registered Training Organisation (RTO Code 70040) offering nationally recognised qualifications in retail services.
 We offer Certificate II, III and IV in Retail to all eligible store staff and store managers.
+Since 2022 Outback Stores has also offered school-based retail traineeships in remote communities.

-Outback Stores is committed to increasing the level of employment of Indigenous employees and providing pathways for career progression.
+Our goal is to increase the level of employment of Indigenous employees and provide pathways for career progression.